 This award recognises those collaborations and partnerships that keep patient safety as a core consideration.
 Broadly speaking the partnership may or may not have patient safety as its primary goal yet demonstrable improvements in the care of patients and the avoidance of harm are what the judges are looking to recognise in this award

-Health and care partnerships from the NHS such as those with AHSNs, multi trust and CCG collaborations, universities and with organisations in social care are welcomed to submit projects to be reviewed.
+Health and care partnerships from the NHS such as those with AHSNs, multi trust and ICS collaborations, universities and with organisations in social care are welcomed to submit projects to be reviewed.
 Judges are looking for initiatives which have demonstrably improved patient safety.
-Multi-way partnerships that include private sector organisations will be considered if the NHS organisation is the primary entrant, but there must be more public than private sector involvement overall.
+Multi-way partnerships that include independent healthcare providers will be considered if the NHS organisation is the primary entrant, but there must be more public than private sector involvement overall.